 Also, I'm from Detroit.

-Ingredients for Cranberry Grilled Cheese
+What Ingredients You Need for Cranberry Grilled Cheese

 All you need are the basics for a grilled cheese, plus some leftover cranberry sauce.
 Here are the ingredients you need: